episource/my-chocolatey/README.md

 # Usage

+## Update all packages
-**Important:** The following commands should be run in a VM.
-After a package has been built, it is installed locally to ensure it's functionality.
+**Important:** The following command should be run in a VM.
+After the packages have been built, they are installed locally to ensure their functionality.
 This might harm your system!

-## Update all packages
 `./_build.ps1`
-This will deploy build, test and deploy package templates for which a new software version has been found.
+This will build, test and deploy package templates for which a new software version has been found.
+Administrative privileges are required for the test installation.

+## Update all packages without testing
+`./_build.ps1 -NoTest`
+This will build and deploy package templates for which a new software version has been found.
+Tests will be skipped, hence this command does not require administrative privileges and should it should be generally safe to run on a production system.

 ## Build a single package
 `./<pkgid>/_build.ps1`